rodrigobarrela/rodrigobarrela.github.io/_pages/about.md

 Previously, I was a Research Analyst at the European Central Bank's Supply Side, Labour Markets and Surveillance division of DG-Economics.
 I have also worked at the Bank of Portugal as a Research Assistant.

-I participted in the IMF Fund Internship Program in the summer of 2024.
+I participated in the IMF Fund Internship Program in the summer of 2024.

 Feel free to drop me an email at rodrigo.barrela [at] novasbe.pt.